-The Purpose of End-Times Prophecy:
+Objective of End-Times:

-Muslims often refer to End Times events using the terms 'End-Times Test' or 'Imposter Messiah Test.'
-From an Islamic perspective, the purpose of the End Times test is twofold:
+Muslims often refer to End Times events using the terms 'End Times Test' or 'Imposter Messiah Test.'
+From an Islamic perspective, the objective of the End Times test is twofold:

 1. Testing Human Behavior with Foreknowledge of the Future